zylisp/design/README.md

 When creating a new design document:

-1. Use the template in `templates/design-doc-template.md`
+1. Use the template in `templates/design-doc.md`
 2. Assign the next available document number
 3. Place the document in `01-draft/`
-4. Add the document to the index: `go run zdp.go index 01-draft/NNNN-your-doc.md`
+4. Add the document to the index: `./zdp index 01-draft/NNNN-your-doc.md`
-5. As the document progresses, use `zdp` to transition it: `go run zdp.go 01-draft/NNNN-your-doc.md "Under Review"`
+5. As the document progresses, use `zdp` to transition it: `./zdp 01-draft/NNNN-your-doc.md "Under Review"`